-My name’s Dan Devine, and I’m an ESRC PhD researcher at the Department of Politics and International Relations, University of Southampton, and a researcher at the Open Society European Policy Institute.
-I did my undergraduate at the University of Essex, and after worked at the University of Iceland, Institute for Social and Economic Research (ISER) and at the Institute for Government.
-I have been a visiting scholar at the Centre for Political Research, KU Leuven, Belgium (2017) and a visiting research at the GESIS-Eurolab in Cologne (2018)
+My name’s Dan Devine, and I’m an ESRC PhD researcher at the Department of Politics and International Relations, University of Southampton.
+I did my undergraduate at the University of Essex, and have since worked at the University of Iceland, Institute for Social and Economic Research (ISER), the Institute for Government, and as a consultant researcher at the Open Society European Policy Institute.
+I have been a visiting scholar at the Centre for Political Research, KU Leuven, Belgium (2017) and a visiting researcher at the GESIS-Eurolab in Cologne (2018).

 I specialise in comparative European politics, British politics and quantitative methods.
 Substantively, I focus on the causes and consequences of public opinion and political attitudes, particularly related to government legitimacy and the policy process.
 I am more generally interested in political participation, democratic engagement and public policy.
 I do this mostly through quantitative methods, and in particular use time series and multilevel modelling and have interests in methods for causal inference, such as instrumental variables and regression discontinuity.

-My research has so far been published in the British Journal of Political Science.
-Non-peer reviewed research has been published by the British Academy, The Political Quarterly, and the Institute for Government.
+My research has so far been published in the British Journal of Political Science and The Political Quarterly.
+Non-peer reviewed research has been published by the British Academy and the Institute for Government.